Grilling is one of America's favorite pastimes. With so many options on the market, it can be difficult to decide which pellet grill is right for you.

 The controller can adjust in 5 °F increments and is as easy to use as your oven.

-Like most Traeger grills, the Ironwood also comes with a meat probe that allows you to monitor cooking temperature remotely while using the app, meaning no need to lift the lid and interrupt cooking.
+Like most Traeger products, the Ironwood also comes with a meat probe that allows you to monitor cooking temperature remotely while using the app, meaning no need to lift the lid and interrupt cooking.

 The grill has an impressive 20 lb. hopper capacity for wood pellets.
 Further, the hopper has a sensor in place so you can easily monitor your pellet levels.
 With a quick alert, you are ready to refill if your pellets get low.

-“Cooking and eating food outdoors makes it taste infinitely better than the same meal prepared and consumed indoors.” - Fennel Hudson, author
+“Cooking and eating food outdoors makes it taste infinitely better than the same meal prepared and consumed indoors.”

 The Ironwood 650 has insulated double-sidewalls to provide heat retention, as well as a "TurboTemp®" system that reduces the time to get to your cooking temperature and brings the temperature back more quickly after opening the lid.